 The Science Behind Using Lemon on Chicken

-Cooking is like science in action, and lemon plays a fascinating role in the process.
+Cooking is like science in action, and lemon before or after cooking plays a fascinating role in the process.
 It doesn’t just add flavor—it changes the texture, the smell, and even the way the dish feels in your mouth.
+Understanding how lemon before or after cooking impacts chicken can help you achieve the perfect balance of tenderness and taste.

 How Lemon Affects Flavor